How do particles with complex interactions self-assemble?: Supplementary material

 \subsection{Equilibration}

-To demonstrate that our simulations result in well-equilibrated systems, here we show that with our annealing protocol the measured final composition of a system and aggregate morphology are independent of the number of annealing steps, and particle density.
+To demonstrate that our simulations result in well-equilibrated systems, here we show that with our annealing protocol the measured final composition of a system and aggregate morphology are independent of the number of annealing steps, particle density, number of particles, and percentage of cluster move in the annealing, if we go beyond the chosen simulation parameters.

 For the interaction maps shown in~\cref{fig:random_examples}, we measure the energy per particle as a function of the number of Monte-Carlo steps performed per temperature and per lattice site.
 The results are shown in~\cref{fig:equilibration}, together with images of an equilibrium configuration at different time steps.
 As expected, the energy per particle decreases with the duration of the equilibration, up to a limit after which increasing the number of steps does not decrease the energy.
-We choose the number of steps for the simulation to be such that the relative lowering of the energy resulting from a doubling of the number of steps is smaller than $3\%$.
-We find that this result can be obtained by performing $800$ Monte-Carlo steps per temperature and per lattice site.
-This corresponds to the black dotted line on the energy evolution on~\cref{fig:equilibration}.
-The images on the figure confirm that the configuration of the system also does not change by increasing the number of steps above 800 per temperature step per site.
+We choose the number of steps for the simulation to be such that the relative lowering of the energy resulting from a doubling of the number of steps is smaller than $2\%$.
+We find that this result can be obtained by performing $14400$ Monte-Carlo steps per temperature and per particles.
+This threshold corresponds to the horizontal dashed line on the energy evolution on~\cref{fig:equilibration}.
+The images on the figure confirm that the configuration of the system also does not change by increasing the number of steps to $14400$ per temperature step per site.